Boarding Frequently Asked Questions

 What vaccinations are required to board my dog?

 We require your dog to be vaccinated against rabies, parvo/distemper and bordetella (kennel cough).
-We strongly recommend that your dog be vaccinated against bordetella at least 2 weeks prior to boarding, so that the vaccination has time to take effect before entering the kennel.
+We require that your dog be vaccinated against bordetella at least 1 week prior to boarding, so that the vaccination has time to take effect before entering the kennel.
 If your dog is approaching the expiration date for the bordetella vaccine, we recommend a booster prior to boarding.
 We also recommend that you talk to your vet about the vaccination against a recent canine influenza, H3N8, but the vaccine is not required for boarding or grooming.